department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning/flags-and-memorial-certificates.md

 ### Can I get a burial flag?

-You can get a burial flag if you're the deceased Veteran's next of kin or a close friend, and the Veteran:
+You can get a burial flag if you're the next of kin or a close friend of the deceased, and that person:
 - Served in wartime
 - Died while on active duty after May 27, 1941
 - Served after January 31, 1955